AdianDawuda/RCHAN/README.md

 ## Run the Analysis

 All analysis steps can be found in a Jupyter Notebook on Google Colab. <mark> Insert link </mark>.
 To perform the analysis, the notebook needs access to a Google Drive account hosting the imagery.
 To use the final model to make predictions, the pretrained model with saved weights can be loaded.<mark> Insert link </mark>.
 To do this, skip all training steps and run the following block<mark> Insert image </mark>.
 In case you want to re-train the model the training data must also be hosted on Google Drive.

+## License

+See the LICENSE file for license rights and limitations (GPL v3.0).